CUH Logo

 Waterproofing

-Sound processors are not waterproof, so need to be removed before swimming, bathing etc. In rainy conditions use an umbrella or hood to keep your processor dry.
+Sound processors are not fully waterproof, so need to be removed before swimming, bathing etc. In rainy conditions use an umbrella or hood to keep your processor dry.
 Once you have removed your sound processor you can go swimming, bathing etc, without any additional precautions.

 Alternatives